 Pityriasis alba isn’t contagious.

 No treatment is required for pityriasis alba.
-The patches will usually go away with time.
-Your doctor may also prescribe a moisturizing cream or topical steroid cream such as hydrocortisone to treat the condition.
-In some cases, your doctor may prescribe a non-steroid cream, such as pimecrolimus.
+The patches usually go away with time.
+Your doctor may prescribe a moisturizing cream or topical steroid cream such as hydrocortisone to treat the condition.
+In some cases, your doctor may prescribe a nonsteroid cream, such as pimecrolimus.
 Both types of creams can help reduce skin discoloration and relieve any dryness, scaling, or itchiness.

-Even if you’ve had treatment, the patches can return in the future and you may need to use the creams again.
+Even if you’ve had treatment, the patches can return in the future.
+You may need to use the creams again.
 In most cases, however, pityriasis alba goes away by adulthood.